linuxfreak003/shellshocked/README.md

 The OCaml code was to get a little bit of experience and become more familiar with OCaml.
 The python and Go implementations are just to add more languages to the mix.
+The Rust implementation was to get a little more familiar with Rust.

 The included `Makefile` will compile to the given language